-To address this gap, we propose an automated pipeline with human-in-the-loop to develop a benchmark for simulating and analyzing commonsense-level vision-knowledge conflicts in MLLMs.
-Illustrated in Figure~\ref{fig:pipeline}, our pipeline consists of four key modules: knowledge component extraction, counter-commonsense query construction, image generation, and question-and-answer (QA) generation.
-This framework streamlines the generation of counter-commonsense inputs from scratch and is modularly designed to facilitate the addition of further conflict categories and QA formats in the future.
-We demonstrate the application of our framework by developing the \benchmark benchmark built on the Open Mind Common Sense dataset~\citep{singh2002omcs}.
-The benchmark focuses on the critical aspects of commonsense knowledge in the visual scene: Subject, Action, and Place.
-It consists of \textbf{374} original images with \textbf{1,122} high-quality QA pairs spanning two conflict targets and three question difficulty levels, all verified by human annotators.
+To this end, we propose an automated framework with human-in-the-loop to develop a benchmark for simulating and analyzing vision-knowledge conflicts in MLLMs at the commonsense level \footnote{For example, a commonsense knowledge statement is ``babies cry when they are hungry'', as opposed to a factual knowledge statement like ``the Eiffel Tower is 330 meters tall.''}.
+Illustrated in Figure~\ref{fig:pipeline}, our framework consists of 3 key modules: (1) knowledge component extraction, (2) counter-commonsense query construction, and (3) image and question-answer (QA) pair synthesis.
+This framework streamlines the generation of counter-commonsense inputs from scratch and is modularly designed to facilitate the addition of new conflict categories and QA formats in the future.
+We demonstrate the application of our framework by developing the \benchmark benchmark, focusing on the aspects of Subject, Action, and Place.
+The benchmark consists of \textbf{374} original images with \textbf{1,122} high-quality QA pairs spanning two conflict targets and three question types, all manually verified.